The International Office offers office hours on site to international students and to all students interested in studying abroad:

 Online office hours at the International Office are offered

 Monday & Wednesday 10 a.m. to noon

 The University of Stuttgart is an internationally recognized research university that cultivates global culture.
 This includes giving its students the opportunity to continue their education at universities in other countries.
 It supports its researchers in global research teamwork with scientists in all disciplines.
 At the same time, it supports talented individuals from abroad who want to study at the University of Stuttgart or pursue their research here.

 The International Office (IZ)

-- Outgoing students: University of Stuttgart students interested in a study abroad
+- outgoing students: University of Stuttgart students interested in studying abroad

 For University of Stuttgart students